dave45678/Lesson15/IntroToSpringBoot/Lesson13.md

 6. Create a Repository
 	* Right click on com.example.demo and click New -> Class
+	* Change the value of the drop-down box to Interface
 	* Name it MovieRepository.java
 	* Edit it to look like this: